TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 to the live web directory for tub-prod to check.
 Here we assume we're working on a development machine, not tug.org:

-First, run
-  make crw
-to make landing pages that don't go through doi.org, for testing.
-Then: host=tug.org dir=/home/httpd/html/TUGboat/tb$VV-N; echo $dir ssh $host mkdir $dir                           # ensure directory exists
+First, make landing pages that don't go through doi.org, for testing: make crw
+Then copy them to tug.org:
+  host=tug.org
+  dir=/home/httpd/html/TUGboat/tb$VV-N; echo $dir
+  ssh $host mkdir $dir                           # ensure directory exists